 I do a lot of editing of beginning writers' works.
 Many are written in present tense.
 Today I am reading a novel by bestselling author Scott Turow written in present tense.
-My sense is, though, that using present tense is a fading fad.
+In the past I advised beginners to stay away from present tense.
+Increasing number of today's books are appearing written in present.

 Yesterday was a disaster.
 I go into the school and guess what.
 I see my ex-boyfriend talking to Sharon.
 I'm like, "Whoa!"
 I try to go the other way but he sees me.
 He comes to me and says he want's us to get back together.
 I'm like, "No way, dude."
 I tell him to get lost.